* Product details and visuals have been generalized to respect organizational confidentiality.

 Click a numbered marker to learn more

 Source priority by column order.
-Authoritative registries on the left, supplementary sources on the right — users scan from most trusted inward.
+Authoritative registries left, supplementary sources right.

 Reflection